akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 ```

 `PrintActor` is considered non-blocking, however it is not able to proceed with handling the remaining messages,
-since all the threads are occupied and blocked by the other blocking actor - thus leading to thread starvation.
+since all the threads are occupied and blocked by the other blocking actors - thus leading to thread starvation.

 In the thread state diagrams below the colours have the following meaning: